Taiiwo/College/documents/Unit 3 - Task 1 - Part 4 - Spreadsheet Report.md

 ## The Data in the Database may be Inaccurate

-This could be because the data input system is flawed, and allows invalid data.
+- Data input system is flawed
+- Deliberate mistakes
+- Data from poor source

 ##What I did to Inaccurate Data